 Meanwhile, Simon recently revealed he's planning for son Eric to takeover his TV empire.

 Music mogul Simon says he can see Eric one day sitting behind the judges desk of Britain's Got Talent.

-Speaking ahead of the new series, Simon said: "I look at things through his eyes now.
+Simon said: "I look at things through his eyes now.